 Where A Knight to Remember begins to fall apart is in its editing, tension, and general pacing.
 The book could have used another draft or two and definitely another line-edit from an editor.
-There were formatting issues where paragraphs weren’t indented, line spacing that should have been better condensed, and other formatting errors that made the book feel very amateurish, despite Essex having published several books prior to A Knight to Remember (and her being the Founder and Production Consultant of Rose & Star Press, which published the book).
-The book felt like reading the unedited thoughts of a love crazed individual or someone’s early attempts at writing fanfiction and not a well-crafted book.
+I was reading a physical paperback copy of the book and there were formatting issues where paragraphs weren’t indented, line spacing that should have been better condensed, and other formatting errors that made the book feel very amateurish, despite Essex having published several books prior to A Knight to Remember (and her being the Founder and Production Consultant of Rose & Star Press, which published the book).
+The book felt like reading the unedited thoughts of a love-crazed individual or someone’s early attempts at writing creative fiction and not a well-crafted book.
 There were numerous grammatical errors in the book and Essex seemed to be very fond of italicizing words for emphasis but wasn’t consistent with it.
-In some sentences she’d italicize and in others she’d use quotation marks, and in other sentences, she’d use both.
-Occasionally italicizing something is fine but it was definitely over done in this book and it was not used very thoughtfully.
-In some sentences the italicized word didn’t make any sense or change the tone of the sentence by being emphasized.
+In some sentences, she’d italicize and in others, she’d use quotation marks, and in other sentences, she’d use both.
+Occasionally italicizing something is fine but it was definitely overdone in this book and it was not used very thoughtfully.
+In some sentences, the italicized word didn’t make any sense or change the tone of the sentence by being emphasized.
 With the grammar errors and abundance of italicization and formatting issues, I constantly found myself being taken out of the story.

 Because the book spends so much time on how Holly’s feelings about Virago and Nicole, the pacing of the book takes a huge hit and is ultimately where the book falls flat.
 So much of the narrative is spent on Holly’s constant musings about Virago and her failing relationship with Nicole, that the actual plot of the book wasn’t given the proper time to flourish and develop.
 After Virago and Holly finally get together, the book has twenty pages left.
 Fifteen pages to find the monster and slay it, and then five pages to wrap up the story.
 The ending was rushed and the fight with the monster made absolutely no sense and left a lot to be desired from an action scene.